Boolean263/python-pcapng/README.rst

     * Writing a PB (PBs are obsolete and not to be used in new files)

+    * Writing EPB/SPB/PB/ISB before writing any IDBs

-* API tweaks so creating blocks programmatically is nicer (still in progress)
+* API tweaks so creating blocks programmatically is nicer

+  - packet data is accessed as raw bytes, not a tuple with size fields that can get out of sync

   - specifying payload data to a packet and having it automatically update the ``captured_len`` property